msinclair-py/molecular-dynamics/docs/installation.rst

 Installing with Conda
 ---------------------

-For complex dependencies like OpenMM and AmberTools, conda is often easier:
+For complex dependencies like OpenMM and AmberTools, conda is often easier.
+To install on a CUDA-enabled machine:

 .. code-block:: console

    $ conda create -n molsim python=3.11
    $ conda activate molsim
-   $ conda install -c conda-forge openmm mdanalysis ambertools parsl
+   $ conda install -c conda-forge openmm[cuda] ambertools
    $ pip install molecular-simulations

 Installing from Source